-Receive your vaccine at the Gloucester County Public Works Complex
+Receive your vaccine at the Gloucester County Health Department

-Individuals between the ages of 12 years old and 17 years old must be accompanied by parent/legal guardian and/or fill out the Vaccine Consent Form prior to visiting the mega site.
+Individuals between the ages of 5 years old and 17 years old must be accompanied by parent/legal guardian and/or fill out the Vaccine Consent Form.

 Gloucester County is now administering COVID-19 Vaccinations at the Gloucester County Public Works Complex. (get directions)